With a few household items and these straightforward tips, you can learn just how to unclog a sink and save yourself a call to a plumber.

 2. Check the garbage disposal

-3. Plunge away the clog
+3. Plunge away the obstruction

 - Fill the sink with boiling water up until it’s midway full, forming a seal around the drain.